 Around one million people died of starvation in Ireland during the Great Famine.
 The Choctaw made their gift in 1847, making the $170 equivalent to a little over $5,000 today.

-Native American Reservations Are Sometimes Described as Food Deserts.
-Many Irish Are Donating Money for Food and Water
+Native American Reservations Are Sometimes Described as Food Deserts so Many Irish Are Donating Money for Food & Water to Help

 Partnership with Native Americans, a nonprofit group that serves Native American communities, says food insecurity is not unusual, even in normal times on Native American reservations.
 They estimate at least 60 reservations in the U.S. deal with food shortages and a lack of healthy food options.